-The syllabus for each subject indicated in the instructional programme above is published at the end of the Chiropractic Programme section of this handbook, in alphabetical order (Section II).
+The syllabus for each subject indicated in the instructional programme above is published at the end of this handbook, in alphabetical order (Section 11).

 10 DTECH: CHIROPRACTIC (DRCHRI)

 Successful completion of this qualification shall allow degree status but this will not have any effect on the registered status of the Chiropractor as this is an additional degree beyond the minimum required to be able to register as a Chiropractor.
 As this is a constituted requirement of Act 63 of 1982 (as amended).